Bohr model: Shortcomings

+Another issue with the Bohr model was that although an electron in a stationary state $n$ is described in periodic motion, and therefore should be associated with a characteristic radiation frequency $\omega(n)$, no such frequency was experimentally measured.
+Heisenberg attempted to fix this issue in the Umdeutung paper by replacing the idea of a single orbital frequency associated with the electron's motion by the set of observable spectral frequencies $\omega(n,n-\alpha)$ (for a quantum transition from stationary state $n$ to $n-\alpha$).
+By this time, however, the electronic orbit was practically abandoned as physically meaningful.

 Model of the chemical bond

 Niels Bohr proposed a model of the atom and a model of the chemical bond.
 According to his model for a diatomic molecule, the electrons of the atoms of the molecule form a rotating ring whose plane is perpendicular to the axis of the molecule and equidistant from the atomic nuclei.
 The dynamic equilibrium of the molecular system is achieved through the balance of forces between the forces of attraction of nuclei to the plane of the ring of electrons and the forces of mutual repulsion of the nuclei.
 The Bohr model of the chemical bond took into account the Coulomb repulsion – the electrons in the ring are at the maximum distance from each other.

+Symbolism of planetary atomic models

+Although Bohr's atomic model was superseded by quantum models in the 1920s, the visual image of electrons orbiting a nucleus has remained the popular concept of atoms.

+The concept of an atom as a tiny planetary system has been widely used as a symbol for atoms and even for "atomic" energy (even though this is more properly considered nuclear energy).
+Examples of its use over the past century include but are not limited to: